 Whole Woman’s Health v.
 Hellerstedt: Women’s Undue Burden

 Women’s health clinics are the new battleground for abortion rights.
-Forty three years after abortions were legalized in the case of Roe v.
+Forty-three years after abortions were legalized in the case of Roe v.
 Wade (1973), states cannot make abortions illegal, but they are doing their best to stop women from having access to medical information about abortions and abortions clinics.
-“Targeted Regulation of Abortion Providers” (TRAP) laws attempt to dissuade women from getting abortions by requiring that women make multiple visits to clinics, view an ultrasound of the fetus before making a decision, or receive medically incorrect information from a physician, such as the fact that abortions can cause breast cancer.
+“Targeted Regulation of Abortion Providers” (TRAP) laws attempt to dissuade women from getting abortions by requiring women to make multiple visits to clinics, view an ultrasound of the fetus before making a decision, or receive medically incorrect information from a physician, such as the fact that abortions can cause breast cancer.

 For the sake of women’s health, TRAP laws need to be eradicated immediately.
 As a result of these laws, there has already been a rise of unsafe self-induced abortions.
 These thinly veiled attempts at preventing women from having access to health care providers, which offer abortion services, are already having a devastating effect on the community.
 Not only are women resorting to unsafe methods of aborting unwanted pregnancies, they are also losing access to cervical cancer screenings, STD and STI testing, pregnancy tests, and other services provided by organizations like Planned Parenthood.

 This is bigger than just abortion.
 Legislators implement laws like the Texas House Bill 2, also known as the HB2 , under the pretense of protecting women’s health, when they are doing nothing more than trying to undermine a woman’s right to choose.
 HB2 made it to the Supreme Court in the Whole Woman’s Health v.
 Hellerstedt case, in which Whole Woman’s Health, a women’s healthcare provider, is disputing the claims of John Hellerstedt, the Commissioner of the Texas Department of State Health Services.
-Hellerstedt claims that HB2 is protecting women from unsafe clinics.
-Whole Women’s Health argues that HB2 is actually just a way to prevent women from having access to abortion services.
+Hellerstedt claims that HB2 protects women from unsafe clinics.
+Whole Women’s Health argues that HB2 is actually just another way to prevent women from having access to abortion services.

 Let’s take a look at the bill.